MileHacker Logo

 Religious Holidays

 Najaf observes Islamic religious holidays, which greatly affect business hours, transportation, and crowd levels.
 Fridays are holy days with reduced hours.
-Major festivals like Eid-Fitr and Eid al-Adha bring limited services and immense crowds.
+Major festivals like Eid-Fitr and Eid al-Adha bring few services and immense crowds.
 Ashura and Arba'een cause extreme crowds and disruptions, though pilgrim services remain active.

 Greeting Customs